11ty/demo-webc-image-compare/README.md

-# Eleventy WebC Image Comparison Demo
+# Eleventy WebC Image Comparison Component Demo

 A bunch of examples of progressively enhanced server-rendered image comparison web components using WebC.